-What We Like: Easily matches flatware, available in many colors, relatively lightweight, comfortable grip
+What We Love: Easily matches flatware, available in many colors, relatively lightweight, comfortable grip

-What We Don't Like: Mirror finish may get scuffed, metal can get very hot, longer than typical Korean chopsticks
+What We Don't Love: Mirror finish may get scuffed, metal can get very hot, longer than typical Korean chopsticks

 Traditional Korean chopsticks are rectangular and flat from top to bottom.
 This corrosion-resistant 18/10 stainless steel set improves upon this commercial design with softer barrel edges that won’t dig into your hands like skinny, narrow ones are prone to do.
 (But they're not round; these have an anti-roll shape!)